syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 ---
 layout: post
-title: Supported Formulas of Calculate for Syncfusion Essential windowsforms
+title: Financial Formulas in WinForms Calculation Engine | Syncfusion
 description: This session explains that the supported formulas with syntax and description of financial functions in CalcEngine
 platform: windowsforms
 control: Calculate